 You can use stockings and pantyhose to cover your filter intake if you are scared that your filter might suck up some babies.
 Just make sure that if you use stockings to clear it of debris every few days as the debris tends to build up and it might block your intake or burn out your pump.

-It is also very important to understand why you have a filter in the first place.
-Most new people in the hobby believe that the reason we have a filter is to clean the water so that we can see through it and we don’t have to look at the dirty aquarium.
+It is also essential to understand why you have a filter in the first place.
+Most new people in the hobby believe that the reason we have a filter is to clean the water so that we can see through it, and we don’t have to look at the dirty aquarium.
 Now, guys, this is partly true, but the main reason for having a filter is so that we can break down the ammonia that our livestock produce.